dmfbsh/dmfbsh.github.io/0documentation/2-03-generate.md

 The static HTML is then generated using Jekyll.

-Additional Years and Decades
+## Additional Years and Decades

 For each extra year covered by the web site, create a new 2-yearYYYY.html file

 For each extra decade covered by the web site, create a new 2-yearsYYY0.html file

-Sub-Images
+## Sub-Images

 Advanced Renamer is used to rename the car and driver sub-images.
 Two batch methods are defined:

-F1 Stamps - Cars
+- F1 Stamps - Cars

-F1 Stamps - Drivers
+- F1 Stamps - Drivers

-ARen is set up an external editor in FastStone Image Viewer  - copy the master image, rename with ARen and crop with FastStone Image Viewer.